 The duration of a course of Chinese herbs varies according to the nature of the complaint and the patient’s general lifestyle and state of health.
 We will develop a treatment plan specific to your needs.

-Chinese herbs may be safely taken in conjunction with most prescription drugs without interaction or side effects.
-Please make Melissa aware of any medication or other herbs you are taking during your initial consultation.
+Chinese herbs may be taken in conjunction with most prescription drugs without interaction or side effects.
+Please make your practitioner aware of any medication or other herbs you are taking during your initial consultation.

 Chinese herbal formulas have various tastes, they can be sweet, sour, bitter, spicy or bland.
-Melissa will select a combination of tastes that will suit your body and palate.
+We will select a combination of tastes that will suit your body and palate.

-Chinese herbs have a low risk of side effects.
+Chinese Medicine is generally considered to be safe but occasionally (as with all health treatments), may be associated with possible adverse reactions in individual cases.
 The most common are digestive upsets and gas/bloating depending on the body’s ability to digest the herbs.
 Taking the formula after a meal may alleviate these symptoms in most cases.
-Be sure to discuss any concerns with Melissa during consultations.
+Be sure to discuss any concerns with your practitioner during consultations.